Faculty

 JoAnn Criblez is a professional singer and performer who has taught in the Glen Cove School District for 27 years (30 years total teaching) as an elementary general music and elementary orchestra teacher.
 JoAnn is a passionate arts educator who consistently strives to present a curriculum that includes experiential, aesthetic and enriching arts experiences for her students.
 JoAnn first received her bachelor’s degree in vocal performance (Soprano) and then graduated Magna Cum Laude from CUNY Lehman College with an MAT in music education.
 JoAnn has always been a strong advocate for fine arts education.
 She has been involved in countless arts endeavors for the district, including being the K-5 Team Leader for Music, the Fine and Cultural Arts Team Leader at Gribbin School and the Special Area Teachers Team Leader.
 These positions included being the liaison to outside organizations such as The Tilles Center, Friends of the Arts and the Great Neck Arts Center, and involved planning and organizing many extra fine arts performances and projects for the students.
 Currently, JoAnn is the proud director of the Connolly and Landing Elementary Orchestra program and is delighted to provide our beginner musicians the wonderful opportunity of playing an instrument while also learning music theory, note and score reading, ensemble performance and teamwork.
 Outside of school, JoAnn runs a professional vocal studio for singers of all ages and currently teaches cabaret classes for kids through Jazz Hands Children’s Theater.

-Ms. Courtney Sack
+Courtney Sack

-Courtney Sack is the elementary general music and chorus teacher at Connolly and Landing Schools and is thrilled to be back for another wonderful year of making music in Glen Cove.
+Courtney Sack is thrilled to be a music teacher in the Glen Cove Schools.
+She has taught general music and chorus at Connolly School, Landing School, and Gribbin School and is also the chorus director at Finley Middle School.
+She is the director for the Finley Drama Club, and one of the directors for the Junior Masquers at Connolly and Landing Schools.
 Miss Sack taught elementary music in the Garden City Schools and middle school band in the Smithtown Schools prior to landing in Glen Cove.
-A primary vocalist, Miss Sack has performed at the Prudential Center with Barry Manilow, the Montreux Jazz Festival in Switzerland, and Jazzaldia in San Sebastian, Spain, as well as Carnegie Hall and Tilles Center for the Performing Arts.
-Miss Sack also plays the clarinet, bass clarinet and oboe, teaching private lessons on these instruments.
+She received her Bachelor of Music Education and Master of Arts in Music Performance from Long Island University Post.
+A primary vocalist, Miss Sack has performed at the Prudential Center and Radio City Music Hall with Barry Manilow, the Montreux Jazz Festival in Switzerland, and Jazzaldia in San Sebastian, Spain, as well as the Sydney Opera House, Carnegie Hall and Tilles Center for the Performing Arts.
+Miss Sack also plays the clarinet, bass clarinet, and oboe, teaching private lessons on these instruments.
 Miss Sack loves musical theater and helping students realize their musical potential.
-She is looking forward to adding to the great successes of our students over the past few years!
+She is looking forward to adding to the great successes of our students in the years ahead!

-Mr. Keith R. Schmidt
+Keith R. Schmidt

-Keith R. Schmidt is currently the band conductor of the 7th and 8th Grade Band, 6th Grade Band and Jazz Band at Robert M. Finley Middle School.
+Keith R. Schmidt is the band conductor of the 7th and 8th Grade Band, 6th Grade Band and Jazz Band at Robert M. Finley Middle School.
 He has taught the 7th Grade Band and General Music as well.
 Mr. Schmidt was also the band director of the Wind Ensemble, Symphonic Band, Marching Band and Jazz Band at Glen Cove High School as part of his 15 years of teaching in the Glen Cove City School District.
 Before teaching here in Glen Cove, he taught for 8 years in the Seaford School District.
 Prior to that, Mr. Schmidt taught in the Mamaroneck Public School in Westchester County.
 Outside of school, Mr. Schmidt conducts The United States Coast Guard Auxiliary Band which supports all of the military branches with ceremonial music.
 He also conducts the American Air Power Museum Band.
 As a brass instrumentalist, but mainly a French horn player, he has performed in many pit orchestras, symphonic orchestras, concert bands, small ensembles and as a soloist around Long Island and abroad.
 Mr. Schmidt holds a Bachelor of Arts in Music Education and a Master of Science with a concentration in Wind Conducting from Hofstra University.
 He also holds an Educational Administration Degree from Queens College.

-Mr. Pasquale Iannelli
+Pasquale Iannelli

-Pasquale Iannelli is currently the elementary band director for Connolly and Landing Schools.
-He is a proud alumni of Glen Cove High School and the Glen Cove music department.
-After high school, Mr. Iannelli pursued his passion for live performance by touring the country opening for legendary artists such as George Clinton and The Parliament Funkadelic, The Wailers, Tower of Power and many others.
-In addition to sharing the stage with long-standing legends, Mr. Iannelli has also opened for some of the biggest names in pop music, including Open Republic, Life House, Blues Traveler, The Wallflowers, and many others.
-While still keeping a regular performance schedule, Mr. Iannelli also pursued degrees in music performance including an Associates in Music from Nassau Community College, a Bachelor's of Music from Hunter College and a Masters degree in music education from LIU Post.
-Mr. Iannelli has had the privilege of studying saxophone and clarinet with some of the best instrumentalists and educators from around the country, including Eastman School of Music alumni and lifelong Educator Bob Dransite.
-He has also studied with Bob Reynolds’s (John Mayer/ Snarky Puppy), and Jeff Coffin (Bela Fleck and The Flecktones/ Dave Matthews Band).
-Mr. Iannelli’s goal is to take his love of music and infuse all of his teachers’ passion and knowledge and pass both down to his own students.
+Pasquale Iannelli is the elementary band director for Connolly and Landing Schools.
+He is a proud alumnus of Glen Cove High School and the Glen Cove music department.
+After high school, Mr. Iannelli pursued his passion for live performance by touring the country opening for legendary artists such as George Clinton and The Parliament Funkadelic, The Wailers, Tower of Power, and many others.
+In addition to sharing the stage with these long-standing legends, Mr. Iannelli has also opened for some of the biggest names in pop music, including Open Republic, Life House, Blues Traveler, The Wallflowers, and many others.
+While maintaining a regular performance schedule, Mr. Iannelli also pursued degrees in music performance, including an Associate's degree in Music from Nassau Community College, a Bachelor's of Music from Hunter College and a Master's degree in Music Education from LIU Post.
+He has had the privilege of studying saxophone and clarinet with some of the best instrumentalists and educators from around the country, including Eastman School of Music alumni and lifelong Educator Bob Dransite.
+He has also studied with Bob Reynolds' (John Mayer | Snarky Puppy), and Jeff Coffin (Bela Fleck and The Flecktones | Dave Matthews Band).
+Mr. Iannelli’s goal is to take his love of music, infusing all of his teachers' passion and knowledge, and pass both down to his own students.

 Media and Television Production

-Mr. Chris Barry
+Chris Barry

 Chris Barry has been working in the Glen Cove Schools TV Studio for 25 years.
 He currently teaches TV Production 1, 2, 3, and 4 and Broadcast Journalism.
 Mr. Barry got his start in the TV/Film business interning with Jim Henson Productions in New York City while completing his degree in Communications/Broadcasting at C.W.
 Post (now LIU Post).
 He was subsequently hired to work in the Jim Henson Studio, working with the crew producing Muppets TV shows and home videos.
 Mr. Barry spent 7 years in the New York City TV/Film production business and has worked for a wide range of major networks including ABC, CBS, MTV, VH1, Comedy Central, Nickelodeon, ESPN and AMC as well as numerous independent production companies.
 He has worked on commercials, music videos, TV series, live concerts, sports programming, documentaries and corporate video productions.
 His former students can be found working throughout the television, film and media industries.
 Watch his current students work by following the GCTV LiveStream page as well as the GCTV YouTube page.
 Mr. Barry has also been a die-hard skier for the last 50 years and proudly runs the Glen Cove High School Ski Club.